vincentisambart/osx-box-bootstrap/README.md

 * Check & wait for Spotlight to finish indexing
 * Restart
     * Disable "Reopen windows when logged back in"
+* Check `Activity Monitor` to see if there are any unnecessary daemon processes, which consume significant CPU/Memory

 ## Provisioning